 Ph.D., Florida State University

-Jane L. Florine, Professor of Music (ethnomusicology/musicology), is a specialist in the music of Latin America (Argentina).
-She has been a faculty member at Chicago State University, where she teaches classes in both Western and non-Western music, since 1997.
-Some of her current courses include Music History & Literature I, II, and III; World Music Cultures; Music of Latin America; and Music of Africa.
-Dr. Florine’s academic credentials include a B.A. summa cum laude degree (Spanish, music) from the University of Minnesota, the M.A. (intercultural relations) from Lesley College, and the Ph.D. (ethnomusicology) from Florida State University.
+Jane L. Florine, Professor of Music (ethnomusicology/musicology), is a specialist in the music of Latin America (Argentina); she is also a professional flutist.
+Dr. Florine has been a faculty member at Chicago State University, where she teaches classes in both Western and non-Western music, since 1997.
+Some of her current courses are World Music Cultures, Music of Latin America, Afro-Caribbean Music, and Music Appreciation.
+Her academic credentials include a B.A. summa cum laude degree (Spanish, music) from the University of Minnesota, the M.A. (intercultural relations) from Lesley College, and the Ph.D. (ethnomusicology) from The Florida State University.

-Dr. Florine is the author of a book, Cuarteto Music and Dancing from Argentina: In Search of the Tunga-Tunga in Córdoba (University Press of Florida, 2001).
-She is currently working on a second book to be called A Hymn to Cosquín: Music and Meaning at Argentina’s National Folklore Festival.
-Other publications include articles, translations, and reviews found in Latin American Music Review, Popular Music and Society, Ethnomusicology, Garland Encyclopedia of World Music, Encyclopedia of Popular Music of the World: Genres (in press), and conference proceedings of the International Association for the Study of Popular Music (Latin American branch).
+Dr. Florine’s first book is titled Cuarteto Music and Dancing from Argentina: In Search of the Tunga-Tunga in Córdoba (University Press of Florida, 2001).
+Her second book, Cosquín, una cosecha de coplas: Música y significado cultural en el Festival Nacional de Folklore argentino, is forthcoming.
+Other publications include articles, translations, and reviews found in Latin American Music Review, Popular Music and Society, Ethnomusicology, Garland Encyclopedia of World Music, Bloomsbury Encyclopedia of Popular Music of the World: Genres, A Latin American Music Reader: Views from the South (forthcoming), The Sage Encyclopedia of Music and Culture (forthcoming), and conference proceedings of the International Association for the Study of Popular Music’s Latin American branch.

-An active member of the Society for Ethnomusicology (SEM), Dr. Florine is a Past President of the organization’s Midwest Chapter.
+An active member of the Society for Ethnomusicology (SEM), Dr. Florine is a Past Chair of the Latin American and Caribbean Music section (LACSEM) of SEM and a Past President of SEM’s Midwest Chapter.
 She hosted the 2000 regional SEM meeting at Chicago State University and has been a member of several SEM conference and award committees.
-Her other memberships include the International Association for the Study of Popular Music, College Music Society, Asociación Argentina de Musicología, Midwest Popular Culture Association (she is the Area Chair of Latin American Popular Culture), Latin American Studies Association, and National Flute Association.
-She has served as the Faculty Advisor of Chicago State University’s Gamma Nu Chapter of Mu Phi Epsilon, and she has been the recipient of Chicago State University Faculty Excellence Awards in 1999, 2000, 2001, and 2002.
+For several years, she was the Area Chair of Latin American Popular Culture for the Midwest Popular Culture Association.
+Her other memberships include the International Association for the Study of Popular Music, College Music Society, Asociación Argentina de Musicología, Latin American Studies Association, National Flute Association, Fulbright Association, and Chicago Flute Club.
+She has served as the Faculty Advisor of Chicago State University’s Gamma Nu Chapter of Mu Phi Epsilon, and she has been the recipient of Chicago State University Faculty Excellence Awards in 1999, 2000, 2001, 2002, and 2013.